JerryJV/NCP-Files-JJV/README.md

 #NCP File Repository
+This branch holds the JSON files attached to minis in the MINI branch

-Files uses by Jerry Varvel for the New Champions Protocal games.
+Files created by Jerry Varvel for the New Champions Protocal games.